In this article, we’ve focused on some common-sense ways to keep your mobility scooter clean and bacteria-free.

-A general multi-surface cleaner is safe to use on your mobility scooter – however, it is recommended as with any cleaning solution to test a small area first in case of discolouration.
-Many cleaning solutions have the ability to kill 99.9% of germs and bacteria, so if you’re worried that somebody has coughed or sneezed around your mobility scooter, you’ll want to start disinfecting it straight away.
+A general multi-surface cleaner is safe to use on your mobility scooter.
+It is recommended as with any cleaning solution, that you test a small area first in case of discolouration.
+Many cleaning solutions have the ability to kill 99.9% of germs and bacteria.
+If you’re worried that somebody has coughed or sneezed around your mobility scooter, you’ll want to start disinfecting it straight away.

 Steps to Effectively Disinfect Your Mobility Scooter

 Put on suitable gloves that are strong enough for the task at hand.
 If you are working in a confined space, wear a mask as well.

 The second step is to use a cloth rag or a towel to wipe down and disinfect your mobility scooter.
 You’ll want to spray either your towel or cloth rag.
 Then test a small area to ensure there is no discolouration in the paint or plastic.